qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

 ``Override projection for the output file`` [crs] Optional

-  (starting with GDAL 1.10) Overrides the projection for the output file.
-The srs_def may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
+  Overrides the projection for the output file.
 No reprojection is done.

 Outputs
 .......